broadinstitute/cromwell/docs/backends/GCPBatch.md

 **Service Account**

 First create a new service account through the [API Credentials](https://console.developers.google.com/apis/credentials) page.
-Go to **Create credentials -> Service account key**.
-Then in the **Service account** dropdown select **New service account**.
-Fill in a name (e.g. `my-account`), and select key type of JSON.
+Go to **Create credentials -> Service account**.
+Fill in a name (e.g. `my-account`), an ID, and click Create and continue.

+Go to IAM & Admin and click on Service Accounts.
+Find the service account you just created.
+In the Actions column, click on the kebab menu (three vertically aligned dots) and select Manage keys.

-Creating the account will cause the JSON file to be downloaded.
-The structure of this file is roughly like this (account name is `my-account`):
+Click on the Add Key dropdown, select Create new key, and choose the recommended JSON key type.
+The structure of the file downloaded will look rougly like this (account name is `my-account`):

 ```
 {